Skip to content

 Let's start by deploying KubeAI with the models we want to use.
 Nomic embedding model is used instead of text-embedding-ada-002.
 Gemma 2 2B is used instead of gpt-3.5-turbo.
 You could choose to use bigger models depending on your available hardware.

-Create a file named kubeai-values.yaml with the following content:
+Create a file named kubeai-model-values.yaml with the following content:

 catalog: